This card has been created to help you create cards!

 5. Professional Learning – Cards in this category are focused on sharing faculty development approaches, professional development resources, or other items connected to faculty professional growth and development.
 Do you have tips, tricks, techniques, or examples of how faculty can grow professionally with EM?

 6. Workshops & Events – Cards in this category are connected to events like the KEEN National Conference as well as techniques for how to showcase EM with a workshop or at an event.

-This is an opportunity to share the best ways to implement your project, course, lab, and so forth, along with noting the resources you'll upload in the folders below.
+Use this box to share lessons learned, best practices, and other information.
 You can also invite members to ask questions in the Discussion section at the bottom of the card.

 |Flickr Creative Commons||Other||11/29/2017||-|